UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/01-introduction.md

 - Check whether or not you can easily copy and paste data from a site into Excel or Google Sheets.
 This might be quicker than scraping.
 - Check if the site or service already provides an API to extract structured data.
 If it does, that will be a much more efficient and effective pathway.
 Good examples are the
 [Facebook API](https://developers.facebook.com/tools/explorer/), the [Twitter APIs](https://dev.twitter.com/rest/public) or the [YouTube comments API](https://developers.google.com/youtube/v3/docs/commentThreads/list).
-- For much larger needs, Freedom of information requests can be useful.
+- For much larger needs, Freedom of information Act (FOIA)requests can be useful (visit [foia.gov](https://www.foia.gov/how-to.html)).
 Be specific about the formats required for the data you want.

 ## Example: Scraping UCSB department websites for faculty contact information